apache/kyuubi/docs/client/kerberized_kyuubi.md

 (Command is identical on different OS platform)
 ```

-You may also execute `kinit` command with principal and password to get Kerberos ticket cache:
+You may also execute `kinit` command with principal and password to get TGT:

 ```
 $ kinit kyuubi_user@KYUUBI.APACHE.ORG